ccodere/TableEditor/README.md

 # TableEditor - A PHP Table viewer and editor

-This is a modified version of Robert Hates PHP Table editor and viewer.
+This is a modified version of Robert Hayes PHP Table editor and viewer.
 Since the code is no longer available at the phpguru web site.
 I am adding the modified code here.

 I have also extracted from the Internet archive the guide on how to use it.